dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.1.1 =
+** Change the header image name to header logo.
+** Fixed the style of price tag and home page category alignment section section.

 = 1.1.0 =
-** Fixed the footer widget responsive problme
+** Fixed the footer widget responsive problem.
-** Fixed the product details variations select box aligment
+** Fixed the product details variations select box alignment.

 = 1.0.9 =
 ** Add the options for upload background image for youtube video section.